-During a recent visit to the Maurice de Maurice, Zurich based boutique, workshop and headquarters, I was so impressed by the styling, value, and quality of Maurice de Mauriac timepieces, that I had to have one.
+During a recent visit to the Maurice de Maurice, Zurich based boutique, workshop, and headquarters, I was so impressed by the styling, value, and quality of Maurice de Mauriac timepieces, that I had to have one.
 So, I ordered one, with my exact dial, bezel, case and strap preferences.
 Two weeks later, my watch arrived at my house in Denver, Colorado.

 The movement is a Valjoux 7750 chronograph that was sourced from the Swatch division’s ETA movement factory, a movement used by many brands across the industry.
-Not many brands allow you to decide so many different elements that effect how your watch looks and feels, though, instead you pick from a few different models and color variations?
+Not many brands allow you to decide so many different elements that affect how your watch looks and feels, though, instead you pick from a few different models and color variations?
 That’s it.
 And even in the rare case that you can select more than just the strap or the case of a watch, you are going to pay a substantial premium.
 Not under $5,000, though.

 What I’m talking about is customization.
 Like you can do with most German luxury sedans.
 You can select colors, materials and additional elements.
 And like Audi, who offers customization even on their entry-level A4, you can select these elements, even at the price range of an entry-level luxury mechanical timepiece.
-The end result is a great core product, that has elements which you pick to make it unique to you.
+The end result is a great core product, that has elements that you pick to make it unique to you.

 For the case, I wanted the Modern Chronograph style, but you can also choose from Tourneau or Classic cases.
 You can pick a case made out stainless steel, titanium or gold (gold is not ordered very often).
-I chose the stainless steel but opted for the DLC (Diamond Like Carbon) coating, which adds $1,000 to the retail price.
+I chose the stainless steel but opted for the DLC (Diamond-Like Carbon) coating, which adds $1,000 to the retail price.

 A thousand dollars seems like a lot, just to finish the case with a black DLC coating, but you will find many, if not most watch manufactures charging much, much more than this for the same coating.
 This particular finish is actually quite nice too, it is not a brushed (which is very dull), and not a polished (which is extremely shiny), it is actually a satin finish, which is a hybrid of the two.
-The result is a beautiful dark gray finish that is virtually scratch proof.
+The result is a beautiful dark gray finish that is virtually scratch-proof.

 As for the size of the case, there is a 42 mm case for those with thinner wrists, and a 45 mm for those with thicker wrists, Both Daniel (the owner) and I agreed that my wrists were just thick enough to warrant the larger 45 mm case.
 After wearing it for the last two months, I know the 45 mm watch was the right choice for me.
 Honestly, that is about the maximum diameter I prefer these days.
 Anything bigger is too big for me.
 It is perfect for a sports watch.